endritgjoka/fiek-ai-chatbot/README.md

 The current version represents a complete redesign and improvement based on lessons learned from the prototype, with a more robust architecture, better data handling, and enhanced user experience.

 ---

-## License

-This project is developed for educational purposes as part of the Natural Language Processing course at the University of Prishtina.

----

-## Contact

-For questions, issues, or contributions, please contact the development team.

----

-## Acknowledgments

-- Faculty of Electrical and Computer Engineering (FIEK), University of Prishtina
-- OpenAI for API access
-- LangChain community for excellent documentation
-- All contributors and testers

----

-**Note**: This README follows the requirements specified for project documentation.
-All techniques, results, and decisions are explained in detail with justifications for each approach chosen.